anole-lang/anole/README.md

 ~> ice
 ```

+You can see some examples in `example/` or the `test/sample-tester.cpp`

 ### Extension in VSCode

 Search `Ice-Lang`

 ## To Do

-Ice-lang is segrageted to about three parts, the front end, codegen and the virtual machine.
+Ice-lang is segrageted to about three parts, the front end, codegen and the virtual machine

 + [ ] Prompt undefined symbol with the symbol's name
 + [ ] Useful error info when meeting runtime error